UK's Boris Johnson awaits judgment of 'partygate' report

 Johnson has clung on to power so far, partly because Russia’s invasion of Ukraine diverted public and political attention.
 Some Conservatives who had considered seeking a no-confidence vote in their leader said it would be rash to push Johnson out in the middle of a European war.

-Johnson got a further reprieve when the Metropolitan Police told him last week that he wouldn’t be getting any more fines, even though he attended several of the events under investigation.
+Johnson got a further reprieve when the Metropolitan Police told him last week that he wouldn’t be getting any more fines, even though he attended several events under investigation.

-Treasury minister Simon Clarke defended the prime minister on Monday, saying Johnson “had a fine for a slice of cake between meetings.”

 The government says it will publish Gray’s report in full once it is handed in.
 A partial version was published in January after police asked Gray to leave out details to avoid prejudicing their inquiries.
 The interim report didn’t name individuals, but it did criticize “failures of leadership and judgment” that allowed the parties to take place.